-Each year ICSC recognizes individuals for their unique and extraordinary witness to Christian stewardship as a way of life by honoring them with the Christian Stewardship Award.
+Each year ICSC recognizes individuals or organizations for their unique and extraordinary witness to Christian stewardship as a way of life by honoring them with the Christian Stewardship Award.

 The 2016 Christian Stewardship Award is presented to:

 Monsignor Matthew BernelliPastor Emeritus, St. Mary Catholic ChurchBridgeport, Connecticut

 For over a decade Monsignor Matthew Bernelli has shared his vision of stewardship with the ICSC family, contributing his wisdom and experience to the Spanish-language track at ICSC conferences.
 He is Pastor Emeritus of St. Mary Catholic Church in Bridgeport, Connecticut, where he was pastor for 36 years.

 Monsignor Bernelli was born at the foot of the Alps in the Piedmont Region of Italy, in 1938.
 He felt the call to be a priest at an early age.
 He was only eight years old when he entered religious formation with the Somascan Fathers, founded by St.Gerome Emiliani (1537) which had, as its primary ministry, caring for orphans and homeless boys.
 At age 20, still a seminarian, Bernelli was sent to Mexico with three priests to open the first overseas seminary where he taught for two years.
 Back to Italy, he completed his theological studies, earning a licentiate in theology at St.Anselm University in Rome.
 He was ordained to the priesthood in 1964.

 The first ten years of his priesthood were spent in Latin America taking care of orphans.
 He spent four years in Guatemala, one year in El Salvador, three years in Mexico and two years in Panama where he established, with another priest, a Boys Town ministry which continues to grow and thrive.